alexmocanu/scripts/README.md

 To set the username and password for the restricted user change the USERNAME and PASSWORD variables at the top.
 Use at your own risk.

+##### 4. debian-gateway.sh
+A script I use to quickly setup a gateway/nat/dhcp/dns box when I play with virtual networks.